anees8/employee-management-system/README.md

 Import Employees: Import employee data from files.
 Export Employees: Export employee data to different formats.

+# API Endpoints
+1. Fetch a Single Employee Record
+    Endpoint: /api/employees
+    Method: GET
+    Query Parameters:
+    register_number (optional): Employee register number to fetch the specific record. contact_number (optional): Contact number to fetch the specific record. email (optional): Email address to fetch the specific record.
+    Description: Fetch a single employee record based on the provided register number, contact number, or email address.
+At least one of these parameters must be provided.
+    Response:
+    Success (200 OK): Returns the employee record.
+    Error (404 Not Found): If no employee is found with the provided parameters.

+    GET /api/employees?register_number=EMP001

+2. Fetch All Employee Records
+    Endpoint: /api/employees/all
+    Method: GET
+    Description: Fetch a list of all employee records.
+    Response:
+    Success (200 OK): Returns a list of all employee records.

+    GET /api/employees/all

 **Troubleshooting**
 If you encounter issues: